kessiezhang/DS4A_Women_Summit/README.md

 Based on this EDA, her assumption is that we cannot regress stock prices on these factors, and delay/cancellation patterns do not have a substantial impact on stock / financial performance.

+#### Airline_EDA_Kessie.ipynb </br>
+Kessie plotted the numbers of delays caused by the airline, weather, air_system, security and aircraft across different airlines.
+Her hypothesis is that airline delays can cause aircraft delay for the next flight.
+She also added event_original and event_destination columns which indicate whether there was an event at the original and destination airport on each day.
+In general, April, July and October have more delays and cancellations.
+Besides, she also plotted how the stock performance overtime for each airline.
+Based on the observation, AS airline has the highest stock price.
+In addition, she took the difference stock price between the previous date and the current date, and she was planning to use this difference as the response variable y for the regression model.

+#### EDA_NJ.ipynb </br>
+Niharika calculated the total fares for each airline.
+She found that American Airlines Inc. has the highest fares for the entire year in 2017.
+She also plotted the difference between the numbers of flights that got cancelled/diverted vs the numbers of flights that did not get cancelled/diverted across different airlines.